Svenbosma/DIY-Garmin-Powermeter/README.md

 ## Roadmap / ideas

-If the poject gets a lot of attenwtion (or if I get bored in the winter), I might try to implement these features
+If the poject gets a lot of attention (or if I get bored in the winter), I might try to implement these features

 * Add left-right balance (second crank).
 * Switch HX711 to ADS1232/ADS131M for higher resolution.